mooz/academic-kickstart/content/en/authors/admin/_index.md

 I am a computer scientist based in Tokyo, Japan.
-Currently, I am managing a research group on **natural language processing** 📚, **data engineering** 🗄️, and **acoustics** 🗣️ research field at NEC Corporation as the Group Director 🧑‍💼 and a Senior Principal Researcher 🧑‍🔬.
+Currently, I am managing a research group on **natural language processing** 📚, **data engineering** 🗄️, and **acoustics** 🗣️ research field at NEC Corporation as the 🧑‍💼 Head of Group and a 🧑‍🔬 Research Fellow .
 I received my Ph.D. at [University of Tsukuba](https://www.tsukuba.ac.jp/en/) in March 2018 under supervision of [Prof. Hiroyuki Kitagawa](http://www.kde.cs.tsukuba.ac.jp/~kitagawa/index.html).